Police planning to reinstall Capitol fence ahead of rally

 WASHINGTON (AP) — Law enforcement officials concerned by the prospect for violence at a rally in the nation’s capital next week are planning to reinstall protective fencing that surrounded the U.S. Capitol for months after the Jan.
-6 insurrection, according to a person familiar with the discussions.
+6 insurrection there, according to a person familiar with the discussions.

 Though no specific measures have been announced, House Speaker Nancy Pelosi hinted during her weekly press conference Wednesday at extra safety precautions for the Sept.
 18 rally by saying: “We intend to have the integrity of the Capitol be intact.”
 Briefings for lawmakers, including congressional leaders, are expected in coming days.